 The working conditions of the ESARM, or more precisely, of the regional employment services, represent an important factor in provision of high-quality services to the clients, i.e. to the unemployed persons and the employers.
 Within the past period, an evaluation/assessment of the physical capacities has been undertaken with the assistance of external experts, and based on the findings the regional employment offices were divided into 3 categories: offices that are in a very poor condition and require immediate reconstruction, services that require medium, but significant construction works and offices that would require minor reconstruction.
 The works on reconstruction and refurbishment of the regional ESA offices, has already started, and until now, 12 regional offices have been reconstructed/modernized.
-In accordance with the existing regulation, in carrying out the activities for reconstruction of the regional offices, i.e. employment centres, in the future, as before, a specific attention shall be paid to ensuring suitable accessibility of the buildings/facilities for persons with disabilities.

 It is of an equal importance for the Employment Service Agency to also provide access to its services to as large number of unemployed persons and clients as possible, and particularly to be able to respond to the needs of unemployed living in a remote areas and at bigger distance from the nearest employment service and to facilitate their access to the available services.
-For that purpose, within the past period, the Agency started with the process of opening new dispersed offices of the regional employment centres and so far, the number of such dispersed offices is 29.
+For that purpose, within the past period, the Agency started with the process of opening new dispersed offices of the regional employment centres and so far, the number of such dispersed offices is 26.

 Bearing in mind that the human resources are one of the most important preconditions for the existence of efficient and modern employment service, simultaneously with all other activities, the Agency has been continuously working on improving the knowledge and skills of its employees and their continual development, and also on gradual increasing the number of ESA employees/staff.
-The public employment service currently has 502 employees17, out of which on managing positions are 10.5%, staff working on the active policies amounts to 51%, in finances, legal-administration and IT support there are 32.3% and 6.2% are assistance-technical staff.
+The public employment service currently has 502 employees, out of which on managing positions are 10.5%, staff working on the active policies amounts to 51%, in finances, legal-administration and IT support there are 32.3% and 6.2% are assistance-technical staff.
 Having in mind the number of registered unemployed persons and of the employers in Macedonia, it is necessary to increase the number of staff within the public employment service who will work on the implementation of active employment policies, as well as to ensure continual development by organizing and attending various trainings, seminars, workshops and other capacity building activities.